-Learn how to make a DIY milestone blanket for your baby with iron on vinyl!
-I show you how to easily layer iron on vinyl for fun designs, too!
+Learn how to make a DIY milestone blanket for your baby with iron-on vinyl!
+I show you how to easily layer iron-on vinyl for fun designs, too!

 With the advent of social media, many new moms enjoy sharing photos of their growing babies each month.
 I totally missed out on this as my daughter was born five years before I joined Facebook.
 But I think it’s a really FUN idea.
 And a milestone blanket is one of the easiest ways to do it!
 The idea is you have a blanket with the numbers 1-12 on it, and then you just lay it on the floor, put your baby on it, mark the number of weeks or months in some way, and snap a photo!
-You can buy milestones blankets, of course, but why not make it yourself just the way you want?
+You can buy milestone blankets, of course, but why not make it yourself just the way you want?
 So for Day 7 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to make a DIY milestone blanket for your baby!

-See exactly how to layer iron on vinyl to make a DIY milestone blanket in my tutorial video (or keep scrolling if you prefer a step-by-step photo tutorial):
+See exactly how to layer iron-on vinyl to make a DIY milestone blanket in my tutorial video (or keep scrolling if you prefer a step-by-step photo tutorial):

 Today I’m going to show you how to make a simple milestone blanket, and all you need is a blanket and some iron-on vinyl.
 And since we’re working with iron-on vinyl, I’m also going to show you how to layer it so you can make cute decorations on your blanket.
 Like an adorable Baby Yoda, or a super cute giraffe, both of which were made with layered iron on vinyl.
 A lot of people tell me they’re confused about layering iron on vinyl, but it’s really pretty easy, and I’ll show you how.

 For this tutorial, I’m using several different kinds of vinyl — for the numbers and letters, we’re using a soft flocked vinyl that feels a little like fabric.
 And for the layered iron-on decorations, I’m using regular Cricut everyday iron on, which is your basic iron-on vinyl that works on pretty much everything for the giraffe, and Cricut SportFlex iron on vinyl which is great for stretch fabrics like this fleece polyester blanket — I used this for the Baby Yoda.
 You can really layer almost any vinyl — the only things you can’t do is put other vinyl on top of glitter iron on, foil iron on, holographic iron on, patterned iron on, or printable iron on.
 If you want to use those, they should be your top layer only.
-And you can totally layer SportFlex iron on, which we’ll be doing today, but if you do this you should ONLY use SportFlex in your layers and no other iron on vinyl because SportFlex stretches and the others don’t.
+And you can totally layer SportFlex iron on, which we’ll be doing today, but if you do this you should ONLY use SportFlex in your layers and no other iron-on vinyl because SportFlex stretches and the others don’t.

 There are a few important things to remember when layering vinyl.

-1. If you have more than two layers, you’ll want to reduce your press time by at least half, otherwise you risk overheating and overpressing the bottom layers.
+1. If you have more than two layers, you’ll want to reduce your press time by at least half, otherwise, you risk overheating and overpressing the bottom layers.

-2. You must always use a cover sheet of some kind when you iron on additional layers, such as a teflon sheet or a sheet of parchment paper (that’s what I use).
+2. You must always use a cover sheet of some kind when you iron on additional layers, such as a Teflon sheet or a sheet of parchment paper (that’s what I use).